Jump ahead to

 Agile ceremonies refer to the meetings conducted while carrying out projects to determine whether the goals of the project are being achieved.
-The ceremonies in agile are part of the agile scrum framework and are designed around a single term known as sprint.
+The ceremonies in agile are part of the agile scrum framework and designed around a single term known as sprint.
 Sprint or iterations refer to a sequence of activities that have to be carried out within a specific time period.
-Each sprint is carried out for a period of 2 to 4 weeks.
+Each sprint lasts between two and four weeks.
 The ceremonies are facilitated to ensure that the whole project team is on the same page while carrying out a project.

 Agile ceremonies cannot be conducted in an isolated manner.
-The entire agile team needs to be involved within the ceremony to encourage communication.
+In order to promote communication, the ceremony must include participation from the entire agile team.
 This further pave the way to accomplish the goals of a project whilst delivering business value.
-The ceremonies are carried out by different scrum roles.
+Several scrum roles perform the ceremonies.
 Let us have a look at the scrum roles involved in agile ceremonies.

 Scrum Roles in Agile Ceremonies